Do you feel

 Ads: Too many clicks from the same IP address result in no payments for any of those clicks!
 Normal clicking because the student is interested in the advertised product, service, or school, is fine.
 But a whole classroom clicking on the same ad will backfire.

 The lessons started as homework!
 I was taking some of the first online courses, which were about writing web pages, in 1997-98.
 I had to create web pages about something.
 I started writing what is now Computer Basics, using my lecture notes and some old PowerPoint presentations from a college course I taught on computer literacy at Roane State Community College in Tennessee.
-So Computer Basics represents the core information from half of the course, the other half being the hands-on assignments with Microsoft Office software.
-If you master the materials contained in Computer Basics, you may consider yourself to have done half of a college computer literacy course.
+So Computer Basics represents the core information from half of that course, the other half being the hands-on assignments with Microsoft Office software.
+If you master the materials contained in Computer Basics, you may consider yourself to have done half of that college computer literacy course.
 And for no fees!
 Aren't you smart!!

 The other topics, Working with Windows, Working with the Web, Working with Words, Working with Numbers, Working with Presentations, and Working with Databases, are hands-on lessons that guide you as you actually work at the computer.
 Different courses would use different combinations and different amounts of these topics.